irmen/prog8/README.md

 - reduction of source code length
 - easier program understanding (because it's higher level, and more terse)
+- option to automatically run the compiled program in the Vice emulator
 - modularity, symbol scoping, subroutines
 - subroutines have enforced input- and output parameter definitions
 - automatic variable allocations